Sunk Cost Fallacy: When to Quit and When to Persist

 The pattern is remarkably consistent: a major investment is made, early results disappoint, but instead of cutting losses, leadership authorises more funding.
 Each round of additional investment raises the emotional stakes of abandonment.

 The sunk cost fallacy isn't confined to governments and corporations.
-It shapes deeply personal decisions:
+It shapes deeply personal decisions - and several everyday examples are so universal they appear in almost every textbook on the topic:

 Careers: "I've spent five years building expertise in this field - I can't switch now."
 Those five years are gone.
 The question is whether the next five years are better spent here or elsewhere.